OD125/Bank_Details/README.md

 # Bank_Details Using MSSQL
-This is Bank Details Project created in MSSQL Server
+Project created in MSSQL Server